What is the difference between the Monash Guarantee and SEAS?

 Whatever your situation, you must provide evidence as part of your SEAS and scholarship applications.

 How does the guarantee work for the Bachelor of Medical Science and Doctor of Medicine?

-Entry to this course is based on a combination of ATAR, UMAT and interview.
+Entry to this course is based on a combination of ATAR, UCAT and interview.
 You cannot be guaranteed an offer for this course.
 We have reserved some places for Monash Guarantee students who would not otherwise have been offered a place, and have the strongest results across the range of criteria.
-You must have undertaken the UMAT and achieved a minimum of 50 for each of the three sections.